shawndeprey/katt2/README.md

 - [ ] RESEARCH:		Use Manifest file to pass command line args (Environment Variables) to the application
 - [ ] RESEARCH:		How to have a launcher download and install the application
 - [ ] RESEARCH:		Cross-platform installer builder OR custom cross-platform installer
+- [ ] RESEARCH:		Look into TogetherJS for multiplayer (https://togetherjs.com/)

 - [x] TASK:			Get zip script figured out for Windows 7
 - [ ] TASK:			Icon for game window